nsmsn/dotcom/src/slash/about.md

 ## This website

 This is the sixth major version of nicksimson.com, a URL I registered in 2008.
-This is a static site, built with WebOrigami and hosted with Netlify.
+This is a static site, built with [Web Origami](https://weborigami.org/) and hosted with [Netlify](https://netlify.com).

 The primary typeface is Hanken Grotesk, with <code>code samples</code> set in TK, and supporting text set in Server Mono.